Family of attainable geometric quantum speed limits: Introduction

-The essence of QSL is a time optimization problem subject to some constraints, which has different understandings corresponding to various scenarios \cite{frey2016quantum}.
-For example, suppose an initial state and an evolution distance are given; the QSL time (QSLT) describes the time for dynamics that drive the system to evolve the given distance away from the initial state along the geodesic.
-Suppose an evolution distance and some `energy scale' (the denominator of QSLTs in usual) are given.
-In that case, the QSLT characterizes the minimum time for the evolution distance between any initial and final states.
-If both the initial and final states are given, the QSLT characterizes the minimal evolution time required for dynamics to connect the two states.
-The optimization implies infinite dynamics need to be considered, so the evolution time is larger than the QSLT if the dynamics are not optimal.
-In addition, infinite QSLTs can also be induced based on the different state distances.
-An intuitive geometrical diagram is shown in Fig. \ref{qsl_fig}.
-From these perspectives, the tightness and the attainability of a QSL are quite essential but hard to deal with.
-In this sense, it is naturally expected to establish a QSLT as tight as possible.
+The essence of QSL is an optimization problem subject to some constraints, which has different understandings corresponding to various scenarios \cite{frey2016quantum}.
+For example, if a particular evolution trajectory is considered, the QSL time (QSLT) describes the deviation degree of evolution trajectory driven by the dynamics from the geodesic connecting its initial and final state (or the given initial state and final states if the initial state is fixed).
+Additionally, as is shown in Figure \ref{qsl_fig} (a), if an evolution distance from a given initial state and some `energy scale' (usually the denominator of the QSLT) are fixed, the QSLT characterizes the minimum time to travel this distance from the given initial state.
+Based on Figure 1 (a), if the initial state is not emphasized, the QSLT means the minimum time to travel the claimed distance from any initial state, which is sketched in Figure 1 (b).
+If the initial and final states are fixed, the QSLT characterizes the minimal evolution time required for dynamics to connect the two states, as is shown in Figure 1 (c).
+The optimization implies infinitely many dynamics need to be considered, so the evolution time is larger than the QSLT if the dynamics are not optimal.
+In addition, infinitely many QSLTs can also be induced based on the different state distances.
+From these perspectives, needless to cover the physical meaning, the tightness and the attainability of a QSL from a mathematical perspective are also challenging to deal with.
+In this sense, it is naturally expected to establish a QSLT as tight as possible or even an attainable QSLT.